LeoEgidi/footBayes/cran-comments.md

 * local Linux, R 4.4.2

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTES.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.